 Certain payments to vendors reflect costs applicable to future accounting periods and are recorded as prepaid items and expensed as the items are used.
-This amount is also a part of nonspendable fund balance at year-end.
+This amount is also part of the nonspendable fund balance at year-end.

-1-H Interfund Receivables and Payables Activities
+1-H Interfund Receivables and Payables

-Activity between funds that is representative of lending/borrowing arrangements outstanding at the end of the fiscal year is referred to as "due to/from other funds" (i.e., the current portion of interfund loans).
-All other outstanding balances between funds are reported as "due to/from other funds."
+Activity between funds that is representative of lending/borrowing arrangements outstanding at the end of the fiscal year is referred to as "due to/from other funds."
 Interfund receivables and payables between funds are eliminated in the Statement of Net Position.